google/opencasebook/patents.md

 Mitsubishi properly inferred consent to its use of the invention of Wang's patents.

-The findings that Wang bestowed “a right to use the SIMM invention” and that Mitsubishi supplied valuable consideration to Wang, support our holding that Wang's conduct created a license.
-This falls short of the express licenses or assignments usually discussed in conjunction with legal estoppel, but it constitutes part of a course of conduct that transcends “unilateral expectations ..․ of one party.”  *Stickle*, 716 F.2d at 1559, 219 USPQ at 383.
+The findings that Wang bestowed "a right to use the SIMM invention" and that Mitsubishi supplied valuable consideration to Wang, support our holding that Wang's conduct created a license.
+This falls short of the express licenses or assignments usually discussed in conjunction with legal estoppel, but it constitutes part of a course of conduct that transcends "unilateral expectations ..․ of one party."  *Stickle*, 716 F.2d at 1559, 219 USPQ at 383.
 Wang not only led Mitsubishi to infer consent, Wang obtained payment.
 Wang publicly announced its desired compensation.
 Wang also manifested this desire in other ways, for example, by Wang's efforts at JEDEC to have its SIMM